onqtam/headjack/docs/quotes_and_notes/skip_in_search/TRIAGE.md

 Welcome to Collective Intelligence
 And intelligence builds the identity.
 Identity is a product of intelligence - there is a clear moral arc - a moral gradient to follow

+when you have more in common with people you're more likely to talk to them - loneliness is a product of atomization and individuation and friction with mingling with others

 Gradient as a service